 Nuts

 The rules list these as: almond, hazelnut, walnut, cashew nut, pecan nut, Brazil nut, pistachio nut, macadamia nut or Queensland nut and products made from these nuts.
 The type of nut should be listed and emphasised in the ingredients panel.
 Other types of nuts, and other foods which are not nuts (even though they are called nuts i.e. chestnuts, pine nuts and coconut), are not named in the rules.
-Chestnuts and pine nuts are also known to cause allergy in some people but are not required to be listed under these rulesemphasised within the ingredients.
+Chestnuts and pine nuts are also known to cause allergy in some people but are not required to be emphasised within the ingredients.

 Where ingredients or processing aids derived from nuts have been used, the ingredient should be indicated with a clear reference to the nut; for example ‘flavourings (almond)’ unless exempt (see p 10-11 for exemptions).